Hardik8491/StudySync/README.md

 ## Contact

-For any questions or feedback, please reach out to me at [your-email@example.com].
+For any questions or feedback, please reach out to me at [hardikbhammar808@gmail.com](mailto:hardikbhammar808@gmail.com).

 ---

 **Happy Coding!**
 ```

-This file provides a comprehensive overview of the app and guides users through installation, setup, and structure.
+This version includes your contact information and reflects the structure of the project with separate `client` and `server` directories.